Using Predictive Analytics for Talent Management

 Now that you’ve connected the dots between people data and key business metrics, you have the insights you need to make smarter investments.
 You can now take evidence-based steps to strengthen leadership, nurture a culture of engagement, and bring key business strategies to life.

 However, “This can be the riskiest step in the 5-step process,” Flink notes.

 “How many times have organizations administered an employee engagement survey and then failed to act on the data?”
 Far too often, the effort put into creating and administering the survey, obtaining the results, and managing and securing the data stops with the final wrap-up communication and message from the CEO.

 “Then, nothing happens.
 That creates real risk for organizations because workers feel let down — they were asked for their feedback and it seems that no one really cares.”

 That’s why it’s so important to not just gather data, but use it to invest in a strategic, prioritized playbook.
 This playbook needs to include specific, measurable actions for improving individual leadership, team dynamics, and organizational cultures.
-CCL Fusion can inform what this playbook should include and where to prioritize.
+Our predictive analytics tools can inform what this playbook should include and where to prioritize.
 “But whether you choose to execute using internal resources or external partners, you must act,” Flink adds.

 Use follow-up surveys and assessments to document the strategic impact of your action plans and the returns you achieve on your people investments.
 This final measurement step is critical because it helps you to fine-tune your approach and validate whether you are on the right track.
 It can also help you build support for further investment.